jdrco/compress-me/README.md

 # CompressMe

 CompressMe is a simple data compression and decompression project implemented in `C`.
-It utilizes a basic form of Run-Length Encoding (RLE) to compress sequences of repeating bytes, making it suitable for data with repetitive patterns.
+It utilizes a basic form of Run-Length Encoding (RLE) making it suitable for data with repetitive patterns.
 <img width="1439" alt="Screenshot 2024-01-21 at 9 48 54 PM" src="https://github.com/jdrco/compress-me/assets/83478026/da5544ac-669c-4dde-8d07-22ba9320b6d6">

 ## Algorithm Explanation